Back to News

 The current building structure will remain while deteriorating external facade elements will be replaced with a state-of-the-art curtain wall facade.
 The development will include extending both the ground floor podium and the tower by 3 levels.
 The new ‘crown’ of the building which includes a mezzanine floor and rooftop canopy with a subtropical outdoor space is sure to be a standout feature of the Brisbane City skyline.

-We are so excited to be a part of yet another unique sustainable project in our own backyard, which will target a 5 Star Green Star design rating.
-Thank you Fender Katsilidis engaging us again to help bring your vision to life!
+We are so excited to be a part of yet another unique sustainable project in our own backyard, which will target a 5-star Green Star design rating.

 Find out more